Ejhfast/governance/README.md

 # Community governance

 This is home of City of Zion (CoZ) community rules and reports.
-Our formalization is the reflect of a humble move from NEO team to receive our contributions and if quality work is continued provide support.
+Our formalization is a reflection of a humble move from NEO team to receive our contributions and if quality work is continued provide support.

-There is complete freedom in the targets and objectives off the community.
+There is complete freedom in the targets and objectives of the community.
 That said, our goal is to improve NEO, so we will align with needs and avoid re-work as much as possible, unless it is to attain a new level of quality.

 The initial structure is: